caproto/caproto/doc/source/index.rst

   using Python and Jinja templates from the documentation itself to reduce the potential for bugs introduced by human transcription.
 Where we found errors in the documentation, we fixed them and submitted a patch upstream.
-(NOTE: Again this is a reminder to submit a patch.)
+(NOTE: This is a reminder to submit a patch.)
 * It passes the server test spec https://github.com/mdavidsaver/catvs (NOTE: As of this writing, this is not true!
 It's here as a reminder to make it true before we publish this documentation.)
 * The byte sizes of the DBR types compare exactly to those in pyepics.